 If your credit score is below 650, you have bad credit.

 There’s no dancing around it.
 You have obviously been late on some of your bills in the past.
 You might even have chargeoffs, meaning you simply stopped paying on a balance you owed and the lender gave up on pursuing you.
 You might even have a bankruptcy in your past.

 The good news is that lenders want you to improve your score so they can lend to you again.
-However, your path forward will probably require you to put up some sort of collateral in order to get back in the game.
+However, your path forward may require you to put up some sort of collateral in order to get back in the game.
 Secured credit cards that require you to pay a security deposit are one good option.
 Some of these cards are from major banks that promise to consider you for a regular, unsecured credit card once you’ve made your payments on time for a year (or sometimes even less).
 Check out our Secured Credit Cards page for secured cards that want to help you rebuild credit so they can get you into a standard card again.